 - Whisk the white eggs in one bowl and place the remaining panko breadcrumbs in another bowl.

-- Take 1 heaping tbsp of mashed sweet potatoes, shape into a slightly flattened ball and add into the center a teaspoon of ricotta mixture.
+- Take 1 heaping tablespoon of mashed sweet potatoes, shape into a slightly flattened ball and add into the center a teaspoon of ricotta mixture.
 Close and shape it into a croquette.
 Repeat the process with remaining ingredients.

 - Place your croquettes into a tray and freeze for 10 mins, or until hard enough to handle.